hopsoft/local_bus/README.md

 ### Shutdown & Cleanup

-LocalBus does it's best to handle graceful shutdown when the process exits, and works to ensure published messages are processed.
+LocalBus does its best to handle graceful shutdown when the process exits, and works to ensure published messages are processed.
 However, it's possible that some messages may be lost when the process exits.

 Factor for potential message loss when designing your system.
-For example, idempotentcy _(i.e. messages that can be re-published without unintended side effects)_.
+For example, idempotency _(i.e. messages that can be re-published without unintended side effects)_.

 ### Limitations